Honors Opportunities in the School of Criminology and Criminal Justice

-For more information, contact Dr. Hank Fradella, the Faculty Honors Advisor for the School.
+For more information, contact Dr. Cody Telep, the Faculty Honors Advisor for the School.

 The School of Criminology and Criminal Justice encourages its top tier performing students to participate in undergraduate research.
 Our faculty is listed number three in the nation for productivity.
 Together, this outstanding group of professors and scholars has written more than 40 books, including best-selling texts in policing, corrections, courts, criminal law, criminal procedure, and a variety of specialty areas including mental illness and crime; sex, sexuality, law, and justice; gangs; and victimology.
 The faculty includes award winning teachers, scholars, and mentors.
 Our faculty consistently works on a variety of research areas including, but not limited to, criminal law and procedure, gangs, drug use, court processes, prisoner reentry and reintegration, immigration, crime and social justice, and many others.
 As a high performing student, you could work side-by-side conducting research with one of our nationally ranked faculty member as an undergraduate!

 Have youthought about getting your master’s degree in Criminology and Criminal Justice while working on your bachelors?
 Barrett Honors students who are nearing their senior year, who earn a 3.4 or higher GPA, and achieve high grades in their CRJ courses may be eligible for our joint bachelors to master’s program.
 This program allows students to take 9 credit hours of graduate level coursework and have it apply toward both their bachelors and master’s degrees.
 Doing this could result in finishing a master’s degree in one extra year beyond completion of the bachelor’s degree—saving both time and money.
 For more information, visit this link.